 MXIC's Automatic Programming algorithm requires the user to only write program set-up commands (including 2 unlock write cycle and A0H) and a program command (program data and address).
 The device automatically times the programming pulse width, provides the program verification, and counts the number of sequences.
-The device provides an unlock bypass mode with faster programming.
-Only two write cycles are needed to program a word or byte, instead of four.
 A status bit similar to DATA polling and a status bit toggling between consecutive read cycles, provide feedback to the user as to the status of the programming operation.
-Refer to write operation status, table 8, for more information on these status bits.
+Refer to write operation status, table 7, for more information on these status bits.